kwpid/lim-rblx/replit.md

 - User wants a living documentation file that tracks game details

 ## Recent Changes (November 1, 2025)
+- **Discord Webhook Integration**: Added webhook notifications for new item releases, high-value drops (250k+), and items going out of stock. **IMPORTANT**: You must add your Discord webhook URLs to `ServerScriptService/WebhookConfig.lua` for webhooks to work.
+- **Anti-AFK Movement Detection**: Fixed Anti-AFK system to only rejoin players who haven't moved in 15 minutes (instead of rejoining all players).
+Tracks player position and only kicks truly inactive players.
+- **Inventory Load Retry Logic**: Fixed inventory not showing when players rejoin.
+Added exponential backoff retry system that properly retries failed inventory loads up to 10 times.
+- **Lower Item Drop Rates**: Changed probability power from 0.75 to 0.9 to make rare items significantly more rare.
+This creates a steeper rarity curve making high-value items harder to obtain.
 - **CRITICAL FIX - DataStore Queue Overload**: Implemented debounced/batched save system for ItemDatabase to prevent "DataStore request queue fills" error.
 Instead of saving on every single roll/owner change (causing 100+ saves per minute with auto-roll), changes are now batched within a 3-second window.
 This completely eliminates DataStore throttling issues that were preventing players from rolling.
 - **CRITICAL FIX - HideRolls Breaking After 2 Rolls**: Fixed bug where manual rolling with HideRolls enabled would stop working after 2 rolls.
 The GUI now properly stays disabled when HideRolls is ON (preventing input blocking), and items are properly cleared between rolls even when the animation frame is hidden.
 - **Fixed CratesClient Initialization Delay**: Changed ItemDatabase to load asynchronously instead of blocking the require() call.
 This eliminates the 10-15 second delay before the crate opening UI becomes responsive when players join.
 RemoteEvents are now created immediately on server startup.